RuxinQu/employee-tracker/README.md

 2. choose "*View all departments*", "*View all roles*" or "*View all employees*", the user will be presented with all the department, roles or employees.
 3. choose "*View budget*", the user can select a department and see the combined salary of that department.
 4. choose "*Add a department*", "*Add a role*","*Add an employee*", the user can answer the prompts and add new data to the database.
-5. choose "*Update an employee role*", the user can select an employee and change his/her role.
+5. choose "*Update an employee role*", the user can select an employee and change the role.
 6. choose "*Delete a department*" the user can delete a department.
 7. choose "*Quit*" the user can quit the program.